codyngpriest/alx-higher_level_programming/0x0B-python-input_output/README.md

 2. Append to a file
 This is a function that appends a string at the end of a text file (UTF8) and returns the number of characters added:

+3. To JSON string
+This is a function that returns the JSON representation of an object (string):